vinaydhegde/testdriven-site/src/_posts/blog/2018-04-23-tdd-with-react-jest-and-enzyme-part-two.md

 image_alt: react
 blurb: In part 2, we'll finish the UI by adding the number and operator keys before we dive in to adding the basic calculator functionality.
 date: 2018-04-23
+modified_date: 2018-11-06
 ---

 This is part two of **Test-Driven Development with React, Jest, and Enzyme**.
 You can find the first part [here]({{ site.url }}/tdd-with-react-jest-and-enzyme-part-one).

 Last time we began with the project overview, which included a brief explanation of Test-Driven Development (TDD), the application design process, and a high-level synopsis of the application components.
-From there we continued to the project setup and began writing our (failing) tests, then the code to pass those tests, ultimately finishing with our `Calculator` snapshot.
+From there we continued to the project setup and began writing our (<span style="color:red">failing</span>) tests, then the code to pass those tests, ultimately finishing with our `Calculator` snapshot.
 At this point we have finished the UI for the `Calculator` and `Display` components, and have begun work on our `Keypad` component.

 **Parts:**